 SPIDER MONKEYS

-The spider monkeys are the Ateles genus with at least 11 species and 8 subspecies
+The spider monkeys are the Ateles genus with at least seven species and eight subspecies.

 Ateles chamek